Lucia Berlin: Style

+Berlin has been compared to Lydia Davis, Tom Wolfe, Raymond Carver, and Saul Bellow.
+Tom Wilhelmus explained that "Lucia Berlin's stories are "raw" in the sense that they appear to spring directly from life and contain almost no literary pretensions."
+He described her style as "declarative and unadorned, casual, sometimes with a bit of self-mocking humor."
+Lydia Davis, herself often cited as a similar writer, placed Berlin "somewhere in the same arena as Alice Munro, Grace Paley, maybe Tillie Olsen."
+August Kleinzahler, with whom she exchanged personal letters, noted that Berlin's writing was at times musical, with elements "including the extended jazz solo, with its surges, convolutions, and asides.
+This is writing of a very high order."

+The topic of motherhood appears repeatedly in Berlin's work, for example in the story "Tiger Bites" (1989), where the protagonist travels to Mexico in order to have an abortion and then decides against it.

+The story "Carmen" (1996) tells of a Mexican girl giving birth in the United States, but she understands nothing going on around her because she lacks English skills.
+"Uncontrollable" (1992) portrays a pregnant woman forced by her addict husband to go out into the streets to buy heroin for him.

 Personal life

 Berlin was married three times and had four sons.

 Berlin was plagued by health problems, including double scoliosis.
 Her crooked spine punctured one of her lungs, and she was never seen without an oxygen tank beside her from 1994 until her death.
-She retired when her condition grew too severe to work, and she later developed lung cancer.
+She retired when her condition grew too severe to work.
+She was an alcoholic, as were many of her relatives.
+She later developed lung cancer.
 She struggled with radiation therapy, which she said felt like having one's bones ground to dust.
-As her health and finances deteriorated, Berlin moved into a trailer park on the edge of Boulder, and later, a converted garage behind her son's house outside Los Angeles.
+As her health and finances deteriorated, Berlin moved into a trailer park on the edge of Boulder.
+Later, she lived in a converted garage behind her son's house outside Los Angeles.
 The move allowed her to be closer to her sons, and made breathing easier because of Boulder's elevation.
-Lucia died in her home in Marina del Rey, on her 68th birthday, with one of her favorite books in her hands.
+Lucia died in her home in Marina del Rey, on her 68th birthday.